ThePacielloGroup/cupper/content/patterns/API/filepond-object.md

 Note that this will impact the way plugins render or process the file as no actual file data is available.
 {{% /note %}}

-If you want to supply initial metadata to a loaded (or mocked) server file you can do so with the `metadata` property.
+If you want to supply initial metadata to a loaded file (accessible using `setMetadata` and `getMetadata` on the file item) you can do so with the `metadata` property.
 The following example will create a `date` entry in the FilePond file item metadata object.

 ```js
 const pond = FilePond.create({